halex5000/ld-articles/Astro LaunchDarkly/5 Things That Make Astro Unique for Building Web Apps.md

 <p>{myFlag}</p>
 ```

 Keep in mind that if a flag impacts a build-time rendering, you'll likely want to trigger a rebuild when the flag has changed using LaunchDarkly's [webhooks integration](https://docs.launchdarkly.com/home/connecting/webhooks).
 You can read more about how this is done with examples for both Netlify and Vercel in my [Next.js guide](https://docs.launchdarkly.com/guides/platform-specific/nextjs#considering-build-impact).
-This is not necessary for server-side rendering (SSR).
+Triggering rebuilds is not necessary for server-side rendered (SSR) pages.

 ### Client-side